Constrained D-optimal Design for Paid Research Study

 According to Table~\ref{tab:eff_trauma}, the two additional constraints in Example~\ref{ex:trauma}, $n(w_1 + w_2 + w_3 + w_4) \leq 392$ and $n(w_5 + w_6 + w_7 + w_8) \leq 410$, are not attained for locally D-optimal and EW D-optimal allocations.
-In other words, the constrained D-optimal allocations are the same as unconstrained ones in this case.
-In Example~\ref{ex:modified_trauma} of the Supplementary Material, we provide another example where the constraints make a difference.
+In other words, the constrained D-optimal allocations in Example~\ref{ex:trauma_continued} are the same as unconstrained ones in this case.
+In Example~12 of the Supplementary Material, we provide another example of the sampling problems with the trauma clinical study where the constraints make a difference.